- Date : 23/05/2018

-If you sell the shares and earn a profit, you make a capital gain.
+Income from the sale of shares can generate taxable tax gains.
 This profit or gain is the difference between SP and FMV on the date of your purchase/exercise.
-The tax on this capital gain is calculated based on two things – country in which your company is listed, and the period for which you held them.
+The tax calculated on ESOP is based on two things – the country in which your company is listed, and the period for which you held them.
 If the selling price is lower than the Fair Market Value on the date of the exercise, you incur a capital loss.
 This capital loss can be carried forward to another assessment year when you can adjust them against any capital gains you incur.

 - Taxability of ESOP, if your company is listed in India